Henry Clifton Sorby

-Biography

-Early life
+Early life, family background, and education

 Sorby was born at Woodbourne, near Sheffield in Yorkshire, to Henry Sorby (1790-1846) and Amelia Lambert(1797-1872).
 His father Henry was one of twelve children of John Sorby (1775-1829) of Spital Hill, Sheffield and Elizabeth Swallow (1761-1829) of Attercliffe Forge, Sheffield.
 The family had a business in iron production from the early 17th century.
 An older sister of his father Henry, Anne had married Henry Hartop, a Sheffield steel industry manager.
 He had built Woodbourn House where Sorby's father and lived from 1822.
 While another uncle John Francis married Hartop's daughter Amelia, yet another, Alfred married Amelia's sister Ann Lambert.
 The family was thus deeply connected in the Sheffield industry.
 They also owned land at the Orgreave Hall Estate where there were coal seams and sandstone quarries.
 Sorby attended Sheffield Collegiate School leaving it in 1841.
 He early on developed an interest in natural science through the influence of his father who had an interest in geology, as well as the private tutor Rev. Walter Mitchell who had graduated from Cambridge.
 He also studied German around 1845, possibly under William Fochlander and this would allow Sorby to study the work of Justus von Liebig.
 One of his first papers related to the excavation of valleys in Yorkshire.
 In 1847, when he was 21, his father died, leaving him a comfortable private income.
 He immediately established a scientific laboratory and workshop at his home.